Arnold’s Country Kitchen

 Five Daughters Bakery

 Between raising a family (they actually do have five daughters) and growing their small business, Five Daughters owners Isaac and Stephanie Meek definitely have their hands full.
 Isaac comes from a family of bakers—his grandfather baked cakes and his father owned a pizza shop—and he's made this fledgling bakery famous for a 100-layer donut, which tastes like an overly decadent cronut and takes three days to make.
-Between those magnificent creations and their sister sweets, like paleo donuts (read: grain, dairy, and sugar-free) and arguably the best cupcakes in town, it's no surprise that they sell out both here and at their location in Franklin, every day.
+Between those magnificent creations and their sister sweets, like paleo donuts (grain, dairy, and sugar-free) and arguably the best cupcakes in town, it's no surprise that they sell out both here and at their Franklin and East Nashville locations, every day.

 Frothy Monkey Coffeehouse

-Always bustling with students, freelancers, and passersby, this cozy shop sprawls through a small house including a porch, which must be lovely in the summer.
+Always bustling with students, freelancers, and passersbys, this cozy shop sprawls through asmall house including a porch, which is lovely in the summer.
+Come early for coffee, workthrough the afternoon and finish the day with their stellar dinner options.
+There are several other locations throughout the city, including Downtown and the Nations.

 Hattie B’s Hot Chicken

-Hot chicken is a must in Nashville, and even though they have two locations, Hattie B's always has a line out the door and around the corner.
-If you're patient, it's totally worth the wait both for the classic Southern chicken and the Tennessee special, hot chicken, which comes in several heat levels: mild, medium, hot, damn-hot, and shut-the-cluck-up.
-There's a second location in Midtown.
+Hot chicken is a must in Nashville, and even though they have three locations (Melrose, Midtown, and West Nashville), Hattie B's always has a line out the door and around the corner.
+If you're patient, it's totally worth the wait for Nashville’s famous hot chicken, which comes in several heat levels: mild, medium, hot, damn-hot, and shut-the-cluck-up.
+Pro tip: place a pickup order online to skip the line.

 You may also like